Workload: (10-15 hours per week)

 - Synthesize the branding concepts into a detailed brand audit.

-- Changing the Brand: Line Extensions, Rebranding, Brand Extensions & New Brands
+- Changing the Brand: Line Extensions, Rebranding, Brand Extensions and New Brands

 - Branding Beyond Packaged Goods Products